 If you’re considering a move to Charleston, here’s a look at some facts you need to know, from the best neighborhoods and schools to the Lowcountry’s favorite beaches.

 You can’t deny the fact that Charleston is in close proximity to some pretty sweet places.
-It’s only about a two hours’ drive from South Carolina’s capital, Columbia, and two hours north of Savannah, Georgia.
+It’s only about a two-hour drive from South Carolina’s capital, Columbia, and two hours north of Savannah, Georgia.
 Atlanta is not too far, either, at four hours by car.
-And did we mention the ninety miles of coastline that stretches along Charleston’s Atlantic Ocean border — one of the many reasons the city is a top vacation destination?
+And did we mention the 90 miles of coastline that stretches along Charleston’s Atlantic Ocean border — one of the many reasons the city is a top vacation destination?

-Spread across about 110 square miles and with a population just over 150,000, Charleston is the largest city in its state.
-Regionally, however, the Charleston metro area now has more than 800,000 residents, with 33 people moving in every day.
+Spread across about 115 square miles and with a population just over 153,000, Charleston is the largest city in South Carolina.
+Regionally, however, the Charleston population across the metro area is now more than 830,000, with more than 30 people moving in every day.
 The average age in Charleston, SC?
-That’s 38, with nearly 40% of the population in the 20-39 range.
+That’s almost 36, with nearly 40% of the population in the 20-39 range.

 A: If rich cultural history, award-winning dining, gorgeous beaches, and vibrant nightlife are your definition of “good,” then the answer is absolutely yes!
 Part of the city’s charm is its eclecticism: There’s truly something for everyone, from families to young professionals to retirees (golf, anyone?).

-Who wouldn’t want 230 days of sunshine every year?
-And with temperatures averaging at about 50°F in the winter to 80°F in the summer, the subtropical climate makes it a dreamy destination for outdoor lovers.
+Who wouldn’t want an average of 230 days of sunshine every year?
+And with temperatures averaging at about 50°F in the winter to 80°F in the summer, the subtropical climate makes Charleston a dreamy destination for outdoor lovers.

-But when the tropics get steamy from June to September, as with any Southeastern state, Charleston can find itself in the path of a hurricane.
-For instance, the monster known as Hugo hit in 1989, and its remains still linger in certain parts of the city.
-Fortunately, Hugo was the last major hurricane to make landfall in the state — though it has been impacted by other hurricanes and tropical storms over the years.
+But when the tropics get steamy from June to September, the city can find itself in the path of a hurricane — just like every other Southeastern and Gulf Coast locale.
+For instance, the monster known as Hugo hit the Charleston area in 1989, and its remains still linger in certain parts of the town.
+Fortunately, Hugo was the last major hurricane to make landfall in the state — though other hurricanes and tropical storms have done some damage over the years.

-Even without giant tropical storms, the summer is active weather-wise in Charleston.
+Even when the tropics aren’t roiling, the summer is active weather-wise in Charleston.
 Afternoon storms are a regular occurance, with seriously intense lightning and torrential rains.
 Looking on the bright side, though, the “thunderboomers” are good for cooling off the sometimes sweltering summer days.
 Just don’t get caught outside in one!

 New residents are flocking to Charleston for lots of reasons.
-For starters, the rich history of the city is well preserved and available in museums, on guided tours, and merely walking down the street.
-In the historic district, for example, you’ll find narrow, cobblestone streets lined with upscale shops and restaurants.
-Wind your way to the neighborhood known as the Battery and you’ll also find Civil War–era mansions that tower above the waterfront on the stunning Rainbow Row — named for the homes’ vibrant colors.
+For starters, the rich history of the city is well preserved and accessible in museums, on guided tours, and merely walking down the street.
+In the historic district, for example, you’ll find narrow cobblestone streets lined with upscale shops and restaurants.
+Wind your way to the neighborhood known as the Battery and you’ll find Civil War–era mansions that tower above the waterfront on the stunning Rainbow Row, named for the homes’ vibrant colors.

 Want more options?
 Here’s a quick look at our favorite must-do activities for people new to living in Charleston, South Carolina: